wix/Detox/docs/Guide.ThirdPartyDrivers.md

 The architecture of a driver is split into a few different pieces.
 Understanding the [overall architecture of Detox](https://github.com/wix/Detox/blob/master/docs/Introduction.HowDetoxWorks.md#architecture) will help with this section

-1. The Device Driver - code runs on the Detox Server.
+1. The Device Driver - code runs on the Detox tester, within the test runner context.
 It implements the details for the [`device` object](https://github.com/wix/Detox/blob/master/docs/APIRef.DeviceObjectAPI.md) that is exposed in your detox tests.
 The implementation is responsible for managing device clients your tests will run on.
 1. Matchers - code powering the `expect` `element` `waitFor` and `by` globals in your tests.
 These helpers serialize your test code so they can be sent over the network to the device on which your tests are running.